 - To assess and process claims, including:

-- verifying client information and validating claim information provided
+- verifying your identity and validating the claim information provided

 - reviewing previous claims, if applicable